SaulBerrenson/Ispdb-ApiGo/README.md

 # Ispdb Api Handler

 ### About
-This is go-application for looking imap/pop3/smtp config from ISP DB by Mozilla (Thunderbird autoconfig) with local caching configs and web api.
+This is simple go-application for looking imap/pop3/smtp config from ISP DB by Mozilla (Thunderbird autoconfig) with local caching configs and web api.

 ### Features